PrefectHQ/prefect-helm/charts/prefect-server/README.md

 ### Connecting with SSL configured

-1. Mount the relevant certificate to /home/prefect/.postgresql so that it can be found by asyncpg.
+1. Mount the relevant certificate to `/home/prefect/.postgresql` so that it can be found by `asyncpg`.
 This is the default location postgresql expects per their [documentation](https://www.postgresql.org/docs/current/libpq-ssl.html).
 ```yaml
 prefect-server:
   server: